BlueM/http-response-assert/README.md

 * `CSS` for assertions based on a CSS selector applied to the response body
 * `Header` for assertions based on a received HTTP header
 * `JSON` for assertions based on a JSON path expression applied to the response body
+* `Raw` for assertions based on the raw, unprocessed response body.
+(For better readability, you can also write “Raw body” or “Raw content” instead of “Raw”.)
 * `Selector` is an alias for `CSS`
+* `Status` is an alias for `Code`
 * `Text` for assertions based on a plaintext representation of the response body
 * `XPath` for assertions based on an XPath expression applied to the response body